acme-sky/bank-service/README.md

 > [!TIP]
 > You can use `./build.sh` for a step-by-step guide for deploying.

 You need to set up

 ```
 POSTGRES_USER=user
 POSTGRES_PASSWORD=pass
 POSTGRES_DB=db
 DATABASE_URL=postgres://user:pass@bankservice-postgres:5432/db
+API_TOKEN=token
 ```

 and build